 - Realize that you are an acquired taste.
 There will always be someone who doesn’t like you.
 Always.
 It’s not your job to make them like you, just like it’s not their job to make you like them.
 Your job is to be your kindest, most sincere self.
 There are so many people in the world, and we are all different.
 If you are nice and stay true to yourself, you will not have as much guilt or regret about things you’ve done or said.

-- Say something nice back to them.
-What if you made the conscious choice to respond to their negativity with something positive?
-It can really sting when someone hurts your feelings, but do try to be sincere in your response.
+- Say something nice to the person who hurt your feelings.
+What if you made the conscious choice to respond to negativity with something positive?
+It can really sting when someone hurts your feelings, but do try to be sincere in your positive response.